kahlertfr/depth-aware-motion-deblurring/docs/chapters/depth-aware-deblurring.rst

    quantized disparity map with 25 regions

 Region-Tree Construction
 ------------------------

 This is needed for robust PSF estimation.

+- :red:`see documentation of RegionTree class`

 PSF Estimation for Top-Level Regions
 ------------------------------------

+This follows the algorithm of :cite:`XU2010`

 PSF Propagation